piquelab/QuASAR/README.md

 chr1	894101	894102	A	T	rs188691615	0.01	6	0	0
 chr1	894430	894431	G	A	rs201791495	9e-04	9	0	0
 ```

+The final fields are as follows:
+1. Chromosome
+2. Start position
+3. End position
+4. Reference allele
+5. Alternate allele
+6. SNP ID
+7. SNP allele frequency
+8. Number of reference reads
+9. Number of alternate reads
+10. Number of reads not matching reference or alternate

 ## 3. Genotyping with QuASAR
 ### Genotyping a single or multiple samples